Breaker Morant (film): Plot

 During the trial, the court's bias toward a guilty verdict becomes apparent, as well as the political machinations behind it.
 The focus is on whether or not orders were issued by Kitchener to shoot all Boer prisoners; Thomas' case is that there were standing, though unwritten, orders to do so.
 Since these were verbally relayed to Hunt, and by Hunt to Morant, there is no way to prove that the orders existed.

 Ironically, it transpires that while Morant acted under orders by shooting the prisoners, he and Handcock were in fact responsible for the murder of Hesse.
 Handcock, who took care to set up an alibi with two "ladyfriends," admits to Witton that he actually followed Hesse and shot him.
 However, the court acquits them of the murder of Hesse but finds them guilty of the other two charges.

 Kitchener is conveniently absent and therefore unavailable for pleas for a reprieve, though he does commute Witton's sentence to life imprisonment before leaving.
 Morant and Handcock are shot in the morning as Witton is taken to the prison transport.
 As a final insult Handcock's coffin is built too small for his tall frame, and the soldiers are forced to clumsily cram his body in.

-A summary at the end of the movie reveals what happens to some of the characters.
-Thomas returns to his native Australia and continues his law practice, which is otherwise confined to estate planning and wills.
-Witton serves three years of his sentence, but is released after a national outcry and writes a book entitled Scapegoats of the Empire, an account of the Morant affair.
-This proves so inflammatory and anti-British that it is suppressed during the World Wars.
+Thomas returns to his native Australia and continues his law practice in Tenterfield, New South Wales, which is otherwise confined to estate planning and wills.
+Taylor took a senior administrative position, staying in the Transvaal.
+Witton only serves three years at HM Prison Lewes, England, after which he returns to Australia and writes the book, Scapegoats of the Empire.